-Activities / Outputs Questions Data Collection 1.
-Seniors Activities: a.
-College comparison and a.
+Questions Data Collection a.
 How do the participants perceive our advising program?
-Survey (Review related question on exit instrument) - LOW application timeline advising b.
-FAFSA assistance c.
-Evaluation of college award letters d.
-LDG and scholarship search assistance b.
+Survey (Review related question on exit instrument) - LOW b.
 Do students and families understand how to interpret their financial aid packages?
-Observation (Sponsor new April session; administer exit poll) - LOW Outputs: a.
-300 seniors, 700 one-on-one c.
-Are there any noticeable trends with our Last-Dollar applicant pool?
-Journal Log, Diary (Access data base and LDG application) - MEDIUM advising sessions, 4 evening help sessions, 80 graduating Last-dollar grant recipients d.
+Observation (Sponsor new April session; administer exit poll) - LOW c.
+Are there any noticeable trends with our Last- Dollar applicant pool?
+Journal Log, Diary (Access data base and LDG application) - MEDIUM d.
 What do the participants find most helpful/least helpful about our programming?
-Survey (Review related question on exit instrument) - MEDIUM 2.
-Juniors Activities: a.
-ACT test registration, preparation and completion assistance e.
-Is the percentage of ACT test takers of the junior class increasing?
-Document Review (Compare and quantify year to year data for test takers) - LOW b.
-College search advising c.
-College field trips Dutputs: f.
+Survey (Review related question on exit instrument) - MEDIUM e.
+Is the percentage of ACT test preparation participation of the junior class increasing?
+Document Review (Compare and quantify year to year data for participants) - LOW f.
 Do the ACT prep events make sense (content, date, length of session, time of semester)?
-Observation (Discussion among participating staff) - MEDIUM a.
-350 juniors, 700 one-on-one advising meetings; 1 evening college info presentation, 10 ACT test registration, preparation and completion events, 200 ACT test g.
+Observation (Discussion among participating staff) - MEDIUM g.
 Can we construct an assessment to determine whether our ACT prep activities are increasing scores?
-Expert Review (Consult with ACT staff member) - HIGH for PEAK and 9th Grade Start Your Story
+Expert Review (Consult with ACT staff member) - HIGH a.
+How do the participants perceive our advising program? b.
+Do students and families understand how to interpret their financial aid packages? c.
+Are there any noticeable trends with our Last-Dollar applicant pool? d.
+What do the participants find most helpful/least helpful about our programming? e.
+Is the percentage of ACT test preparation participation of the junior class increasing? f.
+Do the ACT prep events make sense (content, date, length of session, time of semester)? g.
+Can we construct an assessment to determine whether our ACT prep activities are increasing